 If "fibro fog" is hurting your focus or memory, keep a pen and paper handy.
 Make to-do and even "to say" lists -- to help you remember topics you want to talk to your spouse or family about.
-Keep shopping lists, friends' names, and important phone numbers and addresses in a notebook that you carry with you.
+Keep shopping lists, friends' names, and important phone numbers and addresses in a notebook to carry with you.

 Regular, low-intensity exercise, such as walking or warm-water exercise, is one of the best treatments for fibromyalgia.
-It helps decrease pain and stiffness, reduce stress, and may increase your sense of control over your fibromyalgia.
+It helps decrease pain and stiffness, reduce stress, and may increase your sense of control over fibromyalgia.
 You may also sleep better.
 Talk to your doctor or a physical therapist about a good exercise program for you.

 Do Some Serious Soaking

 Soaking in a warm bath or hot tub can relax tense muscles, reduce pain, and help you move more easily.
 If it's difficult for you to get in and out of the tub, try a sauna or put a stool in the shower so you can sit and let the water do its work.
 Moist heat may increase endorphins, which block pain signals, and help you sleep more soundly.

 Caffeine may compound stress, both physically and psychologically.
 It stimulates the heart and central nervous system, and can increase nervousness, anxiety, and insomnia.
 So decaffeinate to de-stress.
 For better sleep at night, avoid caffeine from the late afternoon on.
 Watch out for caffeine in chocolate, coffee, and some soft drinks and teas.

 Fibromyalgia can pose unique health challenges and make life complicated.
 So make time for yourself every day as a part of your treatment.
 Lose yourself in a hobby, put on some music, rest -- whatever makes you feel good.
 It may bring more balance to your life, help you fight stress, and boost your energy for the things you need to do.

 Make Work Life Better